 This fpv goggles ready drone is setup and easy to use.
 The benefits of this over the Hubsan fpv drone are longer distance range, more detailed controller with higher sensitivity and with a built in monitor (larger screen size than the Hubsan).
 The max range of this fpv setup is around 250-300 meters which is 2-3 times more distance than the Hubsan.

-The downside is that you’re going to pay $360.00 for the Eachine fpv drone compared to $130.00 for the Hubsan.
+The downside is that you’re going to pay $360.00 for the Eachine drone with FPV compared to $130.00 for the Hubsan.
 This is actually one of the best fpv drone racers built today and you can’t go wrong if you’re looking for a higher end version of the Hubsan fpv drone with greater capacity for distance and flight time.

-Flysight recently came out with a new kit that includes an FPV ready quadcopter with controller, goggles and a carrying case.
+Flysight recently came out with a new FPV kit that includes an FPV ready quadcopter with controller, goggles and a carrying case.
 This is the ultimate in “ready to fly” fpv technology.

 It’s for sale currently around $775.00.